Jessica Foschi

 Jessica Kate Foschi (born 1980) is an American former competition swimmer.

 Early life and education

-Foschi is from Old Brookville, New York, and started swimming competitively at five years old at the Long Island Athletic Club.
+Foschi is from Old Brookville, New York, and started swimming competitively at five years old at the Long Island Aquatic Club.
 By the age of 12 she was setting regional age group records.
 In 1992, she made the Junior National Team and won three national freestyle events.

 She graduated from Friends Academy high school in 1998, and went on to attend Stanford University.
 She graduated from Duke Law School in 2007.
 While at Duke, she wrote a 2006 law review note on the general issues of doping and sports in the Duke Journal of Comparative & International Law that is described as "impressive" in a 2015 textbook about sports law that also reviews and analyzes her experience with USA Swimming, the American Arbitration Association, FINA, and the Court of Arbitration for Sport that began in 1995.